 Nepal also has scammers just like any other country.
 Being alert is the best way to stay away from possible scams.
 Traveling through a government-registered reputed travel agency with a certain period of experience is the best way for tourists visiting Nepal.
 Some of the possible scams that might occur are:

-• Airport Taxi Scams: Most tourists get scammed in airports that haven’t booked with a reputed travel agency.
+- Airport Taxi Scams: Most tourists get scammed in airports that haven’t booked with a reputed travel agency.
 Drivers would charge high prices to innocent tourists who do not know the price beforehand.
-You need to get a rough idea of fares from your booked hotel or internet.
+It would be best if you had a rough idea of fares from your booked hotel or internet.

 These are some of the possible scams that you need to be aware of more, however, you would need to be careful of other things also like over-friendly people in the streets, children beggars, fake brand shopkeepers, etc. Click here to inquire and save youself from such scams.